-- 1. Management of the Supply section - 2.
+- 1. Management of the supply team - 2.
 Supply Chain service delivery and emergency response - 3.
 Collaboration with programme and implementing partners - 4.
 Technical, advisory support to government/national systems - 5.
 Innovation, products and markets

-1. Management of the Supply section
+1. Management of the Supply team

-- Establish the annual work plan for the Supply section; determine priorities/targets and performance measurements and monitor work progress to ensure that results are achieved according to schedule and performance standards. - Supervise and coach section staff, ensure timely performance management of staff.
-In collaboration with Supply Division, Regional Office and the global supply community, ensure knowledge sharing and learning is prioritized in order to continuously build capacity of individuals and the team. - Ensure establishment and maintenance of operational capacity to handle CO supply chains, including staffing (appropriate staffing structure, timely recruitment, clarity of roles and responsibilities) and contracting of third party services if applicable (e.g. customs clearance, warehousing, transport, distribution)
+- Prepare the annual work plan for the Supply team; determine priorities/targets and performance measurements and monitor work progress to ensure that results are achieved according to schedule and performance standards. - Supervise and coach team members, ensure timely performance management of staff.
+In collaboration with Supply Division, Regional Office and the global supply community, ensure knowledge sharing and learning is prioritized in order to continuously build capacity of individuals and the team. - In consultation with supervisor, ensure establishment and maintenance of operational capacity to handle CO supply chains, including staffing (appropriate staffing structure, timely recruitment, clarity of roles and responsibilities) and contracting of third party services if applicable (e.g. customs clearance, warehousing, transport, distribution)